Background pattern

 Breastfeeding

-Driving and operating machinery
+Driving and using machines

-Topiramato Sandoz contains lactose and sodium
+Topiramate Sandoz contains lactose and sodium

 This medicine contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-This medicine contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially “sodium-free”.

-3. How to Take Topiramato Sandoz
+3. How to take Topiramato Sandoz

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 If you take more Topiramato Sandoz than you should